ocruzv/chia-plot-manager/README.md

 ## Roadmap

 - Support for official plotter
-- Progress indicator
+- Configurable delay to start parallel plotting
-- Space used indicator
+- Space Left/Space used indicator
 - Suggest more!
 Open an issue here in Github :)

 ## Development